rectorphp/rector/README.md

         // or full directory
         __DIR__ . '/vendor/project-without-composer',
     ]);

-    // is there single rule you don't like from a set you use?
-    $parameters->set(Option::EXCLUDE_RECTORS, [SimplifyIfReturnBoolRector::class]);

     // is your PHP version different from the one your refactor to? [default: your PHP version]
     $parameters->set(Option::PHP_VERSION_FEATURES, '7.2');